ghigliottin-AI/ghigliottin-AI.github.io/README.md

 From your `Account Webpage` click on the **Test webhook** link.

-The webpage will show you a popup message with a confirmation of whether it was able to ivoke your Webhook URL.
+The webpage will show you a popup message with a confirmation of whether it was able to invoke your Webhook URL.

 If so, you should have received a POST request to the web-hook you specified with following payload: